techsolutions-ltd/dascoin-blockchain/README.md

 License
 -------
-dascoin-blockchain is under the MIT license.
+DasCoin Blockchain is under the MIT license.
 See [LICENSE](https://github.com/techsolutions-ltd/dascoin-blockchain/blob/master/LICENSE.txt) for more information.